Vegas shooter wired $100,000 to girlfriend's home country last week

 "They always ask for a lot more than they can get, but he got nothing," Kravitz said.

-They believe Paddock used the tool to smash the two windows from which he opened fire on the concert-goers below with the arsenal of 23 firearms that were also found in the room.
-Another 19 firearms were found in Paddock's home in Mesquite, Nevada.
+They believe Paddock used the tool to smash the two windows from which he opened fire on the concertgoers below with the arsenal of 23 firearms that was also found in the room.
+Another cache of 19 firearms was found in Paddock's home in Mesquite, Nevada.

 NBC reported earlier that police blew the door off Paddock's room and barged inside 72 minutes after the first 911 call.
 Inside, they found Paddock dead of a self-inflicted gunshot wound, but not Danley.

-Note: CORRECTION (Oct.
-3, 2017, 5:35 p.m.): An earlier version of this article incorrectly described the resolution of a 2012 court case involving Stephen Paddock.
-Paddock owed $270 in court costs at the time of his death Sunday; he was not owed $270.